fealty/Xenos/Specifications/Xenos.md

 #### Namespaces

-Namespaces, like file system directories, group things (see [sub:Namespaces] for the comprehensive definition.)
+Namespaces, like file system directories, group things.
 As such, implementations must treat directories as namespaces.
-The root directories of projects represent the global namespace.
+The root directories of projects represent the global namespace for each project.
 Directories within the root directories form the physical namespace hierarchies for projects.
-Implementations must derive namespace identifiers from directory names as follows: strip the file system path relative to the current directory and replace all lexically invalid identifier characters with hyphens.
-For example, given the source file `./Frost Test/Shaping.xs`, implementations will determine that `Shaping.xs` resides within the `Frost-Test` namespace.
+Implementations must derive namespace identifiers from directory names by stripping the file system path relative to the current directory and replacing all lexically invalid identifier characters with underscores.
+For example, give the source file `./Frost Test/Shaping.xs`, implementations will determine that the `Shaping` module resides within the `Frost_Test` namespace.

-> We chose to use directories as namespaces to guarantee consistency between the physical and logical structures of Xenos programs.
-This consistency eases navigation and understanding when viewing source files through version control systems.
-This approach also makes it impossible to pollute the global namespace, which we reserve for specification and implementation use only.

 #### Libraries